 The department is characterised by approachable, conscientious staff who always make students the focal point of their energy and commitment.
 The curriculum offers the best of both ICT and Computer Science: enabling students to create documents and use spreadsheets and databases effectively whilst offering students with a creative edge the opportunity to develop their image and animation skill set and students with a problem-solving bias an opportunity to develop their programming skills.
 The department also takes a lead role in promoting safe use of computers and the internet using the latest available Esafety material including videos and literature as well as providing opportunities for students to discuss the social, ethical and moral implications of the digital world.

-The department is run by Carl Elliott (email@example.com) with two further members of staff.
-The school boasts 6 dedicated computer rooms and the department works closely with the Network Manager who provides an effective, reliable computer network service across the school.
-For the past 3 years the department has been awarded BCS’s Computing At Schools Teaching Excellence in Computer Science award.
+The department is run by Carl Elliott: firstname.lastname@example.org with two further members of staff.
+The school boasts six dedicated computer rooms and the department works closely with the Network Manager who provides an effective, reliable computer network service across the school.
+For the past three years the department has been awarded BCS’s Computing At Schools Teaching Excellence in Computer Science award.

 After school clubs are provided for talented and keen students who wish to stretch their abilities.
 Catch up and support is also offered on a one to one basis for the students that need it, and at a time that suits them.
 Some of the support sessions and clubs offered are: